sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 <img align="center" src="alternative_splicing_events.png">

-In the rMATS result folder you will also find a sub-folder for each comparison, which in turn holds CSV files containing the details of the results for each of the five supported types of AS events.
+In the rMATS result folder you will also find a sub-folder for each comparison (these may be in further species-specific sub-folders if data from multiple species are being sequenced), which in turn holds CSV files containing the details of the results for each of the five supported types of AS events.
 The columns in these files are:

 * **gene**, **gene_name**, **chromosome**, **description**, **entrez_id**, **gene_type**, **gene_length**, **max\_transcript_length**: similar columns to those that appear in the differential gene expression results files
 * **avg_fpkm**: Average gene FPKM measured across all samples involved in this comparison (may be useful for filtering rMATS results)